live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-nes/roms/nes/Underground Adventure (dale_coop)/Readme.txt

 License
 -------

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/.

 Version History
 -------
+2019-08-12: fixed an issue when the 2 players was double-jumping at the same time.
 2019-07-19: fixed the issue when two hud updates was called at the same time (during a collision).
 2019-07-18: modified the double jump system (now you can double jump as long as your health is at MAX) and other minor fixes.
 2019-03-10: initial release